 TMR will increase the number of culverts for improved water flow following severe rain events.

-Artist's impressions - for illustrative purposes only, subject to change.
+For illustrative purposes only, subject to change.

 Any further upgrades of Goldmine Road to the east of the new rail facility entrance are outside the current project scope and would be managed by the City of Gold Coast.